Danila2016/VideoShotAnnotator/Readme.md

     // Ending frames of scenes (in the same manner as for shots).
     "scene_ends":[segm['ends'][-1]],

-    // At the moment: video framerate in the format "prop:fps=%0.3f";
+    // Video framerate in the format "prop:fps=%0.3f";
     // can also contain tags and properties separated by a single space;
     // properties start with 'prop:<name>='
     "video_tags": String,